stefonarch/niri-settings/README.md

 ## Features

 * Basic settings for appearance, behavior, mouse, touchpad and keyboard.
-* Shortcut editor.
+* Shortcut editor with filter and "add new shortcut" dialog.
-* Show, open, open in filemanager and backup niri config files.
+* Show, open, open in filemanager and backup niri config files- Includes a configuration validator.
-* Included configuration validator.
+* Toolbox for showing infos about windows, outputs, layers and performing action (pick color to clipboard, kill selected window).
+* Detects if running under LXQt, otherwise default niri config path is used.

 ## Usage

 Default niri configuration values are used everywhere, see `basicsettings.kdl` example file.

-The line to include `basicsettings.kdl"` at the bottom of the default configuration file (for LXQt: `~/.config/lxqt/wayland/lxqt-niri.kdl`, otherwise `~/.config/niri/config.kdl`) should be added automatically when applying the first changes.
-The "include" feature was added in niri version 25.11, so using this version or above is mandatory.
+The line to include `basicsettings.kdl"` at the bottom of the default configuration file (for LXQt: `~/.config/lxqt/wayland/lxqt-niri.kdl`, otherwise `~/.config/niri/config.kdl`) will be added automatically when applying the first changes.
+The "include" feature was added in niri version 25.11, so using this version or higher is mandatory.

 If no argument is given `$XDG_CONFIG_HOME/lxqt/wayland/niri/basicsettings.kdl` is used when running under LXQt, otherwise `$XDG_CONFIG_HOME/niri/basicsettings.kdl` will be used.
 Edit `ui/conf_path.py`